-9. List two essential roles of ribosome during translation.
+9. List two essential roles of the ribosome during translation.

-Two essential roles of ribosome during translation are:
+Two essential roles of the ribosome during translation are as given below:

-- Ribosomes are sites where synthesis of proteins occurs from individual amino acids.
-It consists of two subunits – larger subunit serves as an amino acid binding site whereas smaller subunit attaches to the mRNA forming a protein synthesizing complex
+- Ribosomes are sites where the synthesis of proteins occurs from individual amino acids.
+It consists of two subunits – the larger subunit serves as an amino acid binding site, whereas the smaller subunit attaches to the mRNA forming a protein-synthesising complex

-- Since large subunit of ribosome has two different sites to attach to tRNA, it facilitates amino acids to come closer for peptide bond formation.
-Also, ribosome behaves as a catalyst for the formation of peptide bond.
+- Since the large subunit of the ribosome has two different sites to attach to tRNA, it facilitates amino acids to come closer for peptide bond formation.
+Also, the ribosome behaves as a catalyst for the formation of the peptide bond.
 Example – 23s r-RNA acts as a ribozyme in bacteria

 10. In the medium where E. coli was growing, lactose was added, which induced the lac operon.
-Then, why does lac operon shut down some time after addition of lactose in the medium?
+Then, why does the lac operon shut down sometime after the addition of lactose in the medium?

-A segment of DNA which comprises of three adjacent structural genes – a promoter gene, an operator gene, and a regulator gene is known as Lac operon.
-It is functional in a coordinated manner in order to metabolize lactose into galactose and glucose.
-Lactose serves as an inducer in lac operon which binds to the repressor, inactivating it.
-Once the lactose is bound to the repressor, RNA polymerase binds to the area of promoter.
-Therefore, the structural genes express their product, corresponding enzymes are yielded.
-Lactose is metabolized due to the action of enzymes into galactose and glucose.
-Later on, the level of inducer decreases as enzymes completely metabolize them which results in the synthesis of the repressor from the regulator gene.
-Thus, the repressor is bound to the operator gene, restricting RNA polymerase from transcribing the operon, subsequently transcription is ceased.
-This kind of regulation is termed as negative regulation.
+A segment of DNA which comprises three adjacent structural genes – a promoter gene, an operator gene, and a regulator gene is known as a lac operon.
+It is functional in a coordinated manner in order to metabolise lactose into galactose and glucose.
+Lactose serves as an inducer in the lac operon, which binds to the repressor, inactivating it.
+Once the lactose is bound to the repressor, RNA polymerase binds to the area of the promoter.
+Therefore, the structural genes express their product, and corresponding enzymes are yielded.
+Lactose is metabolised due to the action of enzymes into galactose and glucose.
+Later on, the level of inducer decreases as enzymes completely metabolise them, which results in the synthesis of the repressor from the regulator gene.
+Thus, the repressor is bound to the operator gene, restricting RNA polymerase from transcribing the operon; subsequently, transcription is ceased.
+This kind of regulation is termed negative regulation.

 11. Explain (in one or two lines) the function of the followings:

-The transfer RNA or tRNA is a small clover shaped RNA which reads the genetic code that is located on mRNA.
+The transfer RNA or tRNA is a small clover-shaped RNA that reads the genetic code that is located on mRNA.
 It conveys particular amino acids to the mRNA ribosome while proteins are translated.
 Specific tRNAs are present for specific amino acids.

 12. Why is the Human Genome project called a mega project?

-The Human genome project was ought to be a mega project as the scale and the goals of the project were humongous.
-It had goals to sequence every base pair located in the human genome which took around 13 years for completion and accomplished in 2003.
-This large scale project intended to develop new technologies and produce new information in the stream of genomic studies.
-Subsequently, it unlocked scope for several new areas and possibilities such as in the stream of biotechnology, genetics, medical sciences etc which hints at comprehending different aspects of human biology.
+The Human Genome project was ought to be a mega project as the scale and the goals of the project were humongous.
+It had a goal to sequence every base pair located in the human genome, which took around 13 years to complete and was accomplished in 2003.
+This large-scale project intended to develop new technologies and produce new information in the stream of genomic studies.
+Subsequently, it unlocked the scope for several new areas and possibilities, such as in the stream of biotechnology, genetics, medical sciences etc., which hints at comprehending different aspects of human biology.

 13. What is DNA fingerprinting?
 Mention its application.

-The technique of DNA fingerprinting is helpful in identifying and analyzing variations in different individuals at the DNA level.
+The technique of DNA fingerprinting is helpful in identifying and analysing variations in different individuals at the DNA level.
 It is based on the principle of variability and polymorphism in DNA sequences.